Jade Cline Reveals She Is ‘Nervous’ And ‘Excited’ For First Season On ‘Teen Mom 2’

 Jade joins Chelsea Houska, Leah Messer, Kailyn Lowry, and Briana DeJesus on the show.
 She added that she doesn’t feel like she is “stepping on anyone’s toes.”

-In 2017, Briana was added to the cast as a fifth member so Jade won’t be the first newcomer to the show.
+In 2017, Briana was added to the cast as a fifth member, which means Jade won’t be the first newcomer to the show.
 As previously reported by The Inquisitr, Jade doesn’t see herself as Jenelle’s replacement, though, and hopes that people will be able to relate to her story.

 She continued, “I feel like people appreciate how humble I am.”